tdiu/Task-Management-System/README.md

+A REST API for a Task Management System using Java, SpringBoot, and Hibernate.
+Allows for user registration, authentication through basic HTTP login and JWT bearer tokens, as well as task creation and management.

 ## /api/accounts
 ### POST /api/accounts
 Registration: Takes a POST request body in the following format containing a unique email and password for user registration: